 Mark Cruvellier's interests and areas of expertise are broadly concerned with the form, behavior, and conceptual basis of structures set within the context of architecture.
 At Cornell since 1991, Cruvellier regularly teaches classes that are focused on the study of fundamental structural concepts and basic elements as well as the design of overall structural systems.
-He is a coauthor of the book Model Perspectives: Structure, Architecture and Culture (Routledge, 2017), and of the textbook The Structural Basis of Architecture, Second Edition (Routledge, 2011).
-Cruvellier has served as department chair in the Department of Architecture for 12 years; his most recent term ran through June 2017.
+He is a coauthor of the books The Structural Basis of Architecture, Third Edition (Routledge, 2019; also, 2nd edition, 2011) and Model Perspectives: Structure, Architecture and Culture (Routledge, 2017).
+Cruvellier served as department chair in the Department of Architecture for 12 years; his most recent term ran through June 2017.
 Prior to coming to Cornell, Cruvellier worked for several years in New York City on the structural analysis of some of that city's tallest and most slender buildings, and in Vancouver, British Columbia, on several unusual bridge designs.
 He earned his Ph.D. at McGill University specializing in the computer modeling of tall buildings.

 - Cruvellier Publishes The Structural Basis of Architecture, Third Edition

 - Structural Systems Class Models, Fall 2018

 - Architecture Students Develop Interventions for Traditional Villages in Norway

 - Mark Cruvellier and Luben Dimcheff: Model Perspectives: Structure, Architecture and Culture Book Launch at AAP NYC

 - ARCH 1612/5612 Structural ConceptsFundamental concepts of structural behavior.
 Statics and strength of materials.
 Introduction to and analysis of simple structural systems.